usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/Sprint-3/Digital Service Tech Bootcamp.md

 By understanding the cloud's unique characteristics and adjusting procurement approaches accordingly, contracting officers become key enablers of efficient, secure, and future-proof government operations.

 ---
-## Digital Service Tech Topic: Artificial Intelligence
+## Digital service tech topic: Artificial Intelligence

 ### What is Artificial Intelligence?